 Repository age

-Financial Freedom appears to have several advantages over Monetr, particularly in popularity, licensing and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Financial Freedom and Monetr have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript.
 However, they differ in their additional technology choices: Financial Freedom uses Vue, PHP, Laravel while Monetr leverages Bash, JSX, Next.js, SCSS, Golang.